rnanania/ang-piwik/README.md

 ### Overview

-Angular-piwik provides the methods of the piwik javascript tracker for angular projects.
+ang-piwik provides the methods of the piwik javascript tracker for angular projects.
 Tracking config and actions can be accessed declaratively as attributes of the ngp-piwik html element, or programmatically using the Piwik angular service.

 ## Install

 ###Bower

-    # bower install angular-piwik
+    # bower install ang-piwik

 or in your bower.json (auto)

-    #bower install --save angular-piwik
+    #bower install --save ang-piwik

 or in your bower.json (manual)

     "dependencies": {
-      "angular-piwik": "~1.4.0"
+      "ang-piwik": "~1.0.0"
       ...
     }

 ### CDN

-Point to the release on Github's CDN - https://cdn.rawgit.com/rnanania/angular-piwik/v1.4.0/dist/angular-piwik.js
+Point to the release on Github's CDN - https://cdn.rawgit.com/rnanania/ang-piwik/v1.0.0/dist/angular-piwik.js

 ###Manual

-Grab `angular-piwik.js` from https://github.com/rnanania/angular-piwik/raw/master/dist/angular-piwik.js
+Grab `angular-piwik.js` from https://github.com/rnanania/ang-piwik/raw/master/dist/angular-piwik.js

 ## Use